Apethorpe: Apethorpe Palace

-The Willow Brook bounds the eastern edge of the village, which contains the Grade I listed historical monument of Apethorpe Palace owned by the Baron von Pfetten since 2014.
+The Willow Brook bounds the eastern edge of the village, which contains the Grade I listed historical monument of Apethorpe Palace, former seat of the Earl of Westmorland.
+It has been owned by the Baron von Pfetten since 2014.

-The Willow and Brook
+The pub

 In 1904 Leonard Brassey made many alterations to the village, a number of cottages were built and the old Westmorland Arms was replaced by a new public house, The King's Head.
-The Pub is now owned by Baron Von Pfetten and operates under the name of "Willow and Brook" opened by lease holders James and Suzanne Millar.
+This closed in 2016 and reopened in 2020 as The Willow and Brook, before again closing in 2023.
+The pub is owned by Baron Von Pfetten.

 Other structures

 There is a stocks and whipping post just west of the church.
-The Dovecote on the palace ground is 18th century listed as Scheduled Monument.
+The dovecote on the palace ground is 18th century listed as Scheduled Monument.
 Pevsner also mentioned Blue Field Farm 0.5 mi northeast as having an interesting barn with a cross-cartway through it.

 Roman villa

 The remains of the villa lie about 500 yards (450m) southeast of the palace and were excavated in 1859.
 A courtyard of ca.230 by 240 feet contained the main buildings.
 The main block on the north side had hypocausts and fine geometric mosaics with two other wings and a bath block.
 Slate from Collyweston was used for the roofs.
 Pottery found included terra sigillata and Castor ware.
 Coins located the main period of use as the 4th century AD.
 There was a well in the centre of the courtyard.
 Two small un-inscribed house-altars were found.
 One coin of Septimius Severus, the remainder Constantinian (?), possibly indicating the date of the main phase of the villa.
 In successive phases of building there appears to have been at least one aisled building in the same position relative to a winged corridor house at Ickleton.
 The villa combines a dwelling house with an aisled house.